microsoft/azuredevopslabs/labs/vstsextend/redgate/readme.md

 1. You will need an Azure DevOps account.
 If you do not have one, you can sign up for free [here](https://azure.microsoft.com/en-us/services/devops/)

 1. You will need Visual Studio Enterprise 2017 or 2019 with [Redgate SQL Change Automation](https://marketplace.visualstudio.com/items?itemName=vs-publisher-306627.RedgateSqlChangeAutomation) extension installed.
-And the following extensions needs to be installed on your Azure DevOps organization.
+And the following extensions need to be installed on your Azure DevOps organization.

    - [SQL Change Automation: Build](https://marketplace.visualstudio.com/items?itemName=redgatesoftware.redgateDlmAutomationBuild)
    - [SQL Change Automation: Release](https://marketplace.visualstudio.com/items?itemName=redgatesoftware.redgateDlmAutomationRelease)